 The gateway to Presque Isle is the new Tom Ridge Environmental Center (TREC).
 An educational center at heart, TREC is dedicated to teaching visitors about Presque Isle and the many different forms of life that inhabit this unique peninsula.
 TREC also serves as a center for research, contributing to conservation efforts and promoting environmental awareness, helping to preserve the unparalleled beauty of Presque Isle.
 There is free admission to the interactive exhibits and the 75-foot observation tower.

-Picnic Shelters: There are four enclosed day use picnic shelters in the Waterworks Area.
+Picnic Shelters: There are three enclosed day use picnic shelters in the Waterworks Area.
 Shelters include electricity, water, picnic tables and a fireplace.
 Advanced reservations must be made by calling 888-PA-PARKS.

 Beach 1: This long stretch of sand is located near the park entrance and has a beach house (without concessions).

 Barracks Beach: Near Beach 1, this beach has modern restrooms and three first-come, first-served picnic pavilions.

 Beginning in 2015, smoking is prohibited on Barracks Beach and in the swimming area.
 For visitors who smoke and still want to use this beach, designated areas adjacent to the beach are provided.
 The restriction includes cigarettes, pipes, cigars, e-cigarettes or other handheld, lighted smoking devices.

 Beach 6: This large beach has sand volleyball courts, a beach house with changing areas, restrooms, and a food and beverage concession.

 Beach 7 (Waterworks Beach): In addition to modern restrooms, this beach features a ramp that provides ADA access to the water’s edge.
 This beach is adjacent to picnic areas, including playground equipment, the Rotary Pavilion and other reservable picnic shelters.